Absolutely Secret: Girl Torture

-Absolutely Secret: Girl Torture (極秘　女拷問, Gokuhi: onna gōmon) aka Top Secrets of Women Torture and Top Secret of Torturing Women is a 1968 Japanese Pink film in the ero guro style directed by Kiyoshi Komori aka Haku Komori.
+Absolutely Secret: Girl Torture (極秘　女拷問, Gokuhi: onna gōmon) aka Top Secrets of Women Torture and Top Secret of Torturing Women is a 1968 Japanese pink film in the ero guro style directed by Kiyoshi Komori aka Haku Komori.
 The film features future Nikkatsu SM-queen Naomi Tani in a role during the first half of her career, working outside of the large studio system.

 Synopsis

-Set in the Edo Era, the film opens with a group of women being convicted of various crimes.
+Set in the Edo period, the film opens with a group of women being convicted of various crimes.
 The rest of the film is given to graphic depiction of the tortures the women endure as part of their sentences.